-- Where the candidate has completed an approved four-year Honours degree in Theology or Ministry with first or second class honours. - Where the candidate has completed an approved Postgraduate Diploma in Theology with a grade point average of 7.0 (B). - In exceptional circumstance the relevant Academic Head may, at their discretion, allow special admission to candidates who have successfully completed an alternate academic programme that meets the standard required to enter postgraduate study.
+- Where the candidate has completed an approved four-year Honours degree in Theology or Ministry with first or second class honours, with a grade point average of at least 7.0 (B). - Where the candidate has completed an approved Postgraduate Diploma in Theology with a grade point average of 7.0 (B). - In exceptional circumstance the relevant Academic Head may, at their discretion, allow special admission to candidates who have successfully completed an alternate academic programme that meets the standard required to enter postgraduate study.
 Each application will, however, be considered in light of the applicant's overall background and ability to benefit from the programme.
 The onus is on students to provide details of all qualifications and experience relevant to the application process.